Acoustic scattering by impedance screens/cracks with fractal boundary: well-posedness analysis and boundary element approximation: Numerical experiments

 The standard basis functions in $V_h(\cP_j)$ split into three families: the continuous piecewise linear basis functions for $V_{h,0}^1(\cP_j)$, associated with the interior nodes, and two families of piecewise constant basis functions for $V_{h}^0(\cP_j)$, associated with the upwards- and downwards-pointing triangles.
 Suppose that we index the basis functions according to the schematic in Figure \ref{fig:para_indexing}, indexing first the nodes, then the upward triangles, then the downward triangles.
 Then the matrix $\tilde{\mathbf{A}}$ has a $3\times 3$ block structure, and, moreover, by the translation-invariance of the sesquilinear form, specifically the fact that if $\varphi,\psi,\varphi(\cdot+x), \psi(\cdot+x)\in V(\cP_j)$ for some $x$ then

 each of the resulting 9 sub-blocks is block-Toeplitz with Toeplitz blocks (BTTB), with the number and size of each of the constituent sub-sub-blocks indicated in Figure \ref{fig:Astar}.

-The BTTB property of the sub-blocks means that the cost of storing the matrix $\tilde{\bA}$ is $O(\tilde N_j)$, since $\tilde{\bA}$ can be reconstructed from its first row and column alone.
+The BTTB property of the sub-blocks means that the cost of storing the matrix $\tilde{\bA}$ is $O(\tilde N_j)$, since $\tilde{\bA}$ can be reconstructed from the first row and column of each sub-sub-block in the first block-row and block-column of each sub-block.
 Furthermore, for BTTB matrices, cheap matrix-vector products can be obtained by embedding the BTTB matrix inside a larger block-circulant with circulant-blocks (BCCB) matrix, which can be diagonalised by the discrete Fourier transform (for details see e.g.\ \cite{AmGr:86,Bu:85}).
 As a result, by proceeding block-wise, and using the FFT-based approach on each sub-block\footnote{For completeness we note that the $(1,2)$, $(1,3)$, $(2,1)$ and $(3,1)$ sub-blocks of $\tilde\bA$ are rectangular, and must first be embedded inside a square BTTB matrix (with square Toeplitz blocks) by extending the appropriate diagonals and padding by zeros where necessary, before the BCCB-FFT procedure can be applied.}, one can compute matrix-vector products for $\tilde{\bA}$ with a cost $O(\tilde N_j\log{\tilde N_j})$.